 Broadly-speaking, foxes recover their caches within a day-or-so, although Tinbergen found that some of the gull eggs cached on his dune study site were recovered up to two months later.
 (Studies on Arctic foxes in Russia suggest that snow goose eggs buried in the ground have lost only 8% of their nutritional value two months later, suggesting caching is a good strategy for such robust food items.)
 In Bristol, Stephen Harris found that most caches were excavated on the following night, with studies elsewhere showing that almost all are recovered within a week of burial.
-One fox’s cache may occasionally be raided by another fox (or other species), although the ‘cacher’ is often very careful at concealing the cache site—even to the extent of walking backwards brushing paw prints away as they go—and David Macdonald found that other foxes were generally unsuccessful at finding caches that weren’t their own.
+One fox's cache may occasionally be raided by another fox (or other species, such as badgers), although the 'cacher' is often very careful at concealing the cache site—even to the extent of walking backwards brushing paw prints away as they go—and David Macdonald found that other foxes were generally unsuccessful at finding caches that weren't their own.
+At the same time, in 2019 one of my trail cameras in Buckinghamshire recorded a badger recover a cache made by a fox earlier in the evening (see below).
 Highly-prized food items may be cached more diligently than lower-value ones.
 At the same time, several naturalists have noted how well-fed foxes tend to be rather “sloppy” when it comes to caching, leaving wings and legs protruding and sometimes not even bothering to cover the food!
 Interestingly, toxoplasmosis may also affect a fox's caching behaviour; reducing/removing scent-marking behaviour and making them more tolerant of cache pilfering.